andrewisen/IFC.js-web-worker-example/README.md

 ```

 Notice how we use the Web Worker.
-We `post` he FileReader result into the worker.
+We `post` the FileReader result into the worker.
 And, we get back the `structured` object.

 Also, notice how we add back the mainObject in the snippet above.